gridcapacitymap/gridcapacitymap-web/docs/overview.md

 ### Map Tiles

-Vector tiles are required as base layer for redering map view.
+Vector tiles are required as base layer for rendering map view.
 This can be either in-house deployment, or 3rd party service, like maptiler.com

 ### Data Service

-Provides connection requests on regular basis to backend, eg. via REST API.
+Provides connection requests on regular basis to backend, e.g. via REST API.
 Connection request data is not updated often (?) and this process can be done weekly.

 Another essential component to visualize powergrid is network geospatial data.
 It is expected to be provided as geojson data by data service.
 This data is mostly static(?) and can be uploaded once per network.